 The World and Happiness

-As Christ said in John 4:13-14: “Jesus answered, “Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
-Indeed, the water I give them will become in them a spring of water welling up to eternal life.”
-That water springs within our hearts.
+“Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
+Indeed, the water I give them will become in them a spring of water welling up to eternal life” (John 4:13–14).

 The Dead and the living